-Through my own experiences I feel that there are some distinct differences such as underlying intention or motivations.
+Everybody experiences life differently so I can only share from my own perspective and what my relationship to discernment is.
+I feel that there are some distinct differences such as underlying intention or motivations.
 The way that I experience discernment is that I create space for myself and the situation, which gives me greater perspective.
 Once that space is created, I feel I can begin to listen to the energy both around and within me.
 With judgment it is more about separating the self from the other person or a situation, compartmentalization and projections.
 Why we judge can vary greatly.
-It may be because of fear, a reaction, or an unwillingness to see something inside of the self that the other person may have mirrored or triggered.
+It may be because of fear, a reaction, or an unwillingness to see something inside of the self that another person or situation may have mirrored or triggered.

 The reason for discernment differs for everyone and it depends on what is happening in the moment and what we choose to do or not do.
 It is a navigation tool.
 Sometimes it could be about self-preservation.
 Other times it can reflect an understanding or awareness that certain things, energies, circumstances or people may not be healthy for us to be around or involved with.

 It is important to check in with deeper feelings about whether we are actually discerning from genuine compassion or motivated by a deeper fear (manifesting as judgment).
 I feel that only we can determine the validity of our own actions or non-actions, regardless of what others may say.
 Even if someone points out a blind-spot, ultimately, it is up to the individual to come to their own realization.
 Forcing or trying to change others is futile and often causes chaos or further difficulties.

 It is common that if we are judging something in someone else, we may be doing that very thing ourselves in some way but we are not aware of it or something was triggered within us.
 It is difficult to look inwards sometimes, especially if it is perceived as something negative or that we don't really like about ourselves.
 We also may not want to be seen that way by others.